oneloveipfs/DTube-IPFS-Bot/README.md

 # Pinning IPFS files

-While the IPFS daemon is running, you may run `bash DTubePinFiles.bash` to pin all videos in queue to the local IPFS node.
+While the IPFS daemon is running, you may run `bash PinFiles.bash` to pin all video and audio files in queue to the local IPFS node.
 Alternatively, you may use `crontab` to schedule the bash script to run at regular intervals.

 For more info about `crontab` which is built into Linux and macOS, visit [here](https://gist.github.com/mkaz/69066bd0c5e45515a264).

 # Links support

-The Discord bot command supports `d.tube`, `steemit.com` and `busy.org` links.
-However, this bot only supports DTube videos at the moment.
+The Discord bot command supports `d.tube`, `dsound.audio`, `steemit.com` and `busy.org` links.
+However, this bot only supports DTube videos and DSound audios at the moment.
 More platform support coming in the next few updates.

 # How to contribute